Operation Hiroshima: Prelude

-In October 1967 the Nigerian Gen. Murtala Mohammed began a bombardment of Onitsha and later led a 10 boat armada across the Niger River into the city.
+In October 1967 the Nigerian Gen. Murtala Mohammed began bombardment of Onitsha and later led a 10-boat armada across the Niger River into the city.
 Nigerian soldiers looted and burned the Onitsha market to the ground, which gave the Biafrans time to re-organize and mount a counter-attack.
 The Biafrans managed to re-capture the city after a pincer movement from north and south devastated the Nigerian 2nd Division.
-After two more failed invasion attempts Gen. Mohammed moved north and crossed the Niger River at Idah.
+After two more failed invasion attempts, Gen. Mohammed moved north and crossed the Niger River at Idah.
 The Nigerian 2nd Division and 6th Battalion moved south-west from Enugu and managed to get within 20 km of Onitsha by January 1968.
-On 24 March the final battle for Onitsha lasted less than 24 hours before the Biafrans were forced to retreat to Nnewi.
-Ever since the beginning of the war both Biafran and white mercenary officers had been struggling against each other for various reasons.
+On 24 March, the final battle for Onitsha lasted less than 24 hours before the Biafrans were forced to retreat to Nnewi.
+Ever since the beginning of the war, both Biafran and white mercenary officers had been struggling against each other for various reasons.
 In November 1968 the Biafran Gen. Alexander Madiebo and Vice President Philip Effiong managed to convince President Odumegwu Ojukwu to order the 4th Commando Brigade at Umuahia to mount an offensive against Nigerian positions at Onitsha through open terrain.

 Invasion

-In early November 1968 the 4,000 strong Biafran 4th Commando Brigade moved northwards from Umuahia to Nkwelle, less than 10 km outside of Onitsha.
+In early November 1968 the 4,000-strong Biafran 4th Commando Brigade moved northwards from Umuahia to Nkwelle, less than 10 km outside of Onitsha.
 On 15 November Colonel Rolf Steiner was ordered to launch an offensive operation coined "Operation Hiroshima".
 Steiner initially objected on the grounds that his troops were trained for guerrilla tactics, but was overruled.
 The operation was a full frontal attack across an open field.
-With no aerial support or any natural obstacles to hide behind the attacking Biafran brigade was decimated by Nigerian machine gun fire and suffered heavy casualties.
+With no aerial support or any natural obstacles to hide behind, the attacking Biafran brigade was decimated by Nigerian machine gun fire and suffered heavy casualties.

 The Welsh mercenary Major Taffy Williams ordered a unit of Biafran soldiers under the Belgian mercenary Marc Goossens to attack a Nigerian defensive position but were almost immediately forced to retreat after Goossens was shot dead.
 On 29 November the remaining 2,000 soldiers of the Biafran 4th Commando Brigade retreated from Onitsha, leaving Onitsha under complete Nigerian control for the rest of the war.